trifectatechfoundation/trifectatech-website/content/blog/Memory-safe sudo to become the default in Ubuntu.md

 ### About Trifecta Tech Foundation

 [**Trifecta Tech Foundation**](https://trifectatech.org) is a non-profit and a Public Benefit Organisation (501(c)(3) equivalant) that creates open-source building blocks for critical infrastructure software.
 Our initiatives Data compression, Time synchronization, Smart grid protocols and Privilege boundary, impact the digital security of millions of people.
-If you'd like to support our work please contact us; see https://trifectatech.org/support/.
+If you'd like to support our work, please contact us; see https://trifectatech.org/support/.

 ### About Canonical